nikaemami/Latches-and-Flip-Flops/README.md

 5. Build an 8-bit shift-register using the flip-flop in both a **generate** and **always** statement.
 I also used a testbench to simulate this register and verify its clocking, shifting, and resetting operations.

+6. Finally, using the shift register, I designed an LFSR with x8+x7+x6+x3+1 polynomial.

+For this, I numbered shift-register flip-flops from 7 to 0 from left to right.
+A feedback from output of bit 0 (x0 in the polynomial) connects to the input of bit 7 (x8 in the polynomial).
+In the polynomial, the coefficient of term (xi) is 1 where flip-flop i output connects to the feedback through an XOR gate.
+Coefficient of 0 for a term means that the corresponding output does not contribute to the feedback, and the serial output from bit 0 has pseudo-random serial data.